sPyOpenSource/jcore/mkbootimg/README.md

 | directory  | array    | for multiarch images                                                                |

 The fields `file` and `directory` are mutually exclusive.
 They can be both strings (if there's only one architecture), or arrays (one array element for each architecture).
-Currently two architecture supported, which means there can be two strings in the arrays.
+Currently three architecture supported, which means there can be three strings in the arrays.
 Which architecture is used depends on the kernel's architecture in that folder or image file.
 Type is only mandatory for `directory`.

 Examples:
 ```
     "initrd": { "file": "initrd.bin" },
     "initrd": { "type": "tar", "gzip": 0, "directory": "boot" },
-    "initrd": { "gzip": true, "file": [ "initrd-x86.bin", "initrd-arm.bin" ] },
+    "initrd": { "gzip": true, "file": [ "initrd-x86.bin", "initrd-arm.bin", "initrd-rv64.bin" ] },
-    "initrd": { "type": "cpio", "gzip": true, "directory": [ "boot/arm", "boot/x86" ] },
+    "initrd": { "type": "cpio", "gzip": true, "directory": [ "boot/arm", "boot/x86", "boot/riscv64" ] },
 ```

 ### Partitions